Are you an adviser? Go to Unbiased Pro

 Furthermore, if you are not a trained accountant, this can be costly both in time and money, as you will take longer and may make costly mistakes.

-Broadly speaking, if you find you are spending more than four hours a week on the accounts, or have plans for growth, then it is time to engage a professional.
+Broadly speaking, if you find you are spending more than four hours a week on the accounts or have plans for growth, then it is time to contact a professional.

 What can an accountant do for my business?